 Grass tetany is a highly fatal disease associated with low levels of magnesium (Mg) in the blood.
 Grass tetany can affect all classes of cattle, but older cows with calves on their side during late winter and early spring are most at risk.
-Cattle store magnesium in their bones and muscles, but cannot readily access and utilize these stores when needed.
-The animal constantly loses magnesium in urine, feces and milk, so when grazing lush green magnesium-deficient grass, cattle need magnesium supplements to meet daily requirements.
-A cow in peak lactation (six to eight weeks following calving) needs a constant source of magnesium to replace the large amount lost from the body in milk.
+Cattle store Mg in their bones and muscles but cannot readily access and utilize these stores when needed.
+The animal constantly loses Mg in urine, feces and milk, so when grazing lush green Mg deficient grass, cattle need Mg supplements to meet daily requirements.
+A cow in peak lactation (6-8 weeks following calving) needs a constant source of Mg to replace the large amount lost from the body in milk.